+

 According to Ravi Chellam, CEO of Metastring Foundation, senior biologist and a close friend of Sankaran, the basis of his good research and conservation is rooted in not hero-worshipping anybody.

-“Ravi didn’t mind challenging authority, calling things out, all of which are critical and core to doing good, solid field-based science, and at the same time using that to inform conservation,” shares Chellam.
-“He didn’t look at any problem as if he knew it.
-He thought of every issue with an inquisitive and open mind, with an approach that was very broad-based and at the same time very focused.”
+“Ravi didn’t mind challenging authority and calling things out – both of which are critical and core to doing science and at the same time using that to inform conservation,” shares Chellam.
+“He didn’t look at any problem as if he knew the solutions to it.
+He approached every issue with an inquisitive and open mind, an approach that was very broad based and at the same time very focused.”

 Ravi Sankaran is a great reference for solid science and out-of-box practical case-based conservation solutions.
 The current practitioners could draw inspiration from his unusual but rooted ways.